GregEwens/sem/use_cases/AllCapitalCitiesInRegionHighToLow.md

 ### Preconditions

-The Database contains all of the current population data of the capital cities in the world, the Region that data is required for should be defined.
+The Database contains all of the current population data of the capital cities in the Region, the Region that data is required for should be defined.

 ### Success End Condition